davidpla/portfolio-tracker/README.md

 ## Backend (Node.js 22)

-A simple Node.js app using Express that provides endpoints with hardcoded data to feed the Frontend app.
+A simple Node.js app with Typescript using Express that provides endpoints with hardcoded data to feed the Frontend app.

 ### Getting Started